Carrie L. Peterson, Ph.D.

 Thibault Roumengous

 Thibault studied physiology, human movement sciences and rehabilitation towards his undergraduate and Master’s degrees at the University of Toulon and Aix-Marseille University in France.
-He is currently pursuing his Ph.D. in biomedical engineering.
-His research is focused on developing methodology to reliably quantify voluntary activation in neurologically impaired patients using transcranial magnetic stimulation.
-In the long term, he aims to develop new ways to investigate neuromuscular control and improve neurorehabilitation.
+He received his Ph.D. in biomedical engineering at VCU.
+His doctoral research focused on developing methodology to reliably quantify voluntary activation in neurologically impaired patients using transcranial magnetic stimulation.

 Neil Mittal